 A compound file consists of the root storage object with optional child storage objects and stream objects in a nested hierarchy.
-Stream objects can contain user-defined data stored as an array of bytes.
-Storage objects can contain an object class GUID called a CLSID, which can identify an application that can read/write stream objects under that storage object.
+Stream objects can contain user-defined data that is stored as an array of bytes.
+Storage objects can contain an object class GUID that is called a class identifier (CLSID), which can identify an application that can read/write stream objects under that storage object.